ranger-turtle/MakiStat/README.md

 Data which always are the same in all of the language versions of the same page but still specific to that one.
 They have simple ```.json``` extension.
-Data meant to be stored in such files are file paths, numbers, URLs, data used for scripts etc.
+Data meant to be stored in such files are file paths, numbers, URLs, data used for scripts etc. They can be used only with page templates.

 #### Language version variable data files